 Smart contracts on Zilliqa get written in Scilla (Smart Contract Intermediate-Level Language) that has a design with a focus on safety, imposing a language structure that makes applications less vulnerable to attacks by eliminating known vulnerabilities directly at the language-level.

 Scilla provides formal verification with embedding into the Coq proof assistant.

 Identities on the internet remain centralized, mainly by identity providers such as Facebook, Google and PayPal.
 Thus, when people shop online and login with these accounts, they don't have enough control nor understanding of how their data is used and shared with third parties.
 Furthermore, decentralized applications are still difficult to grasp for most regular users, and Decentralized Identifiers (DIDs) can make the user experience much better while increasing privacy and security.

-The tyronZIL DID Method specification is conformant with the World Wide Web Consortium (W3C) Decentralized Identifiers (DIDs) v1.0 specification and the first DID Method for the Zilliqa blockchain platform registered in the DID Specification Registries.
+This DID Method specification is conformant with the World Wide Web Consortium (W3C) Decentralized Identifiers (DIDs) v1.0 specification.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in RFC 2119.